DeviationTX/deviation-manual/source/ch_model.rst

 .. container::

    After selecting the '+' icon to open the add-item dialog, you may 'Load' alternate templates, to change the main page layout.
-   If you select 'Default' the layout will be set to the standard layout as shown in section `Main Page`_.
+   If you select 'Default' the layout will be set to the standard layout as shown in section :ref:`main-page`.

    Selecting 'Empty' will clear all objects.
 You may start from scratch.

    If you want to use a layout from another model select the model whose layout you wish to use.
-The object positions (see `Configuring object position`_) will be transferred when selecting from an existing template or model.
+The object positions (see :ref:`configuring-object-position`) will be transferred when selecting from an existing template or model.
 Templates based on existing models have an (M) designation within the file list.

    Additionally these templates can be created in the emulator or downloaded from the forums or even done by manual edit of the modelxx.ini file.